bradymholt/xertz/README.md

 # xertz

-> Pronounced ‘zerts’, it means ‘to gulp something down quickly and/or in a greedy fashion’.
+> Pronounced ‘zerts’, it means to gulp something down quickly and/or in a greedy fashion

 xertz is a static site generator with first-class support for Markdown and Handlebars templates